-This note reviews the impact of a hard Brexit on the UK's trading relationships with EU Member States and also third countries.
+This note reviews the possible position under WTO terms regarding the UK's trading relationships with EU Member States and also third countries, following the transition period.

 The WTO is a multi-lateral and inter-governmental trade agreement.
 Its key principles and rules are ultimately limited in scope compared with the EU single market.
 Business and individuals cannot themselves enforce the WTO rules; enforcement is State-led through the WTO's Dispute Settlement Body (with a right to appeal to an Appellate Body).